PE-Cray/cray-openshmemx/doc/source/index.rst

 Cray OpenSHMEMX
 ===============

-Cray OpenSHMEMX is a Remote Memory Access (RMA) library and it is a proprietary software implementation of the OpenSHMEM standards specification.
+Cray OpenSHMEMX is a Remote Memory Access (RMA) library.
+It is a proprietary software implementation of the OpenSHMEM standards specification and released as part of the Cray Programming Environment software package.
+The Cray OpenSHMEMX software stack is available as a standard compliant software package on different architectures of Cray and HPE supercomputer systems.

 OpenSHMEM is a Partitioned Global Address Space (PGAS) library interface specification, which is the culmination of a standardization effort among many implementers and users of SHMEM programming model.
+Refer http://openshmem.org/ for more details on the OpenSHMEM programming model.

 SHMEM has a long history as a parallel programming model.
 It is extensively used since 1993, starting from Cray T3D systems.
 For the past two decades the